 The Colonoscopy Clinical Care Standard will be implemented in public and private hospitals and day procedure centres nationally as part of the National Safety and Quality Health Service (NSQHS) Standards (2nd edition).
-The Commission is engaging with primary care, the private healthcare sector and jurisdictions to undertake piloting of the Standard across the sectors.
+The Commission engaged primary care, the private healthcare sector and jurisdictions to pilot the Standard across the sectors.

-The Colonoscopy Clinical Care Standard is being piloted in the Alfred, Werribee Mercy Hospital, Brisbane Private Hospital and Liverpool Day Surgery from May to August in 2019.
-The pilot sites will conduct a simulated accreditation against the NSQHS Standards to assess feasibility of the standard.
+The Colonoscopy Clinical Care Standard was piloted at The Alfred, Werribee Mercy Hospital, Brisbane Private Hospital and Liverpool Day Surgery from May to August in 2019.
+The pilot sites conducted a simulated accreditation against the NSQHS Standards to assess feasibility of the standard.

-- Engage staff in a period of familiarisation with the Colonoscopy CCS
+- Engaged staff in a period of familiarisation with the Colonoscopy CCS

-- Identify changes in practices to meet the requirements of the Colonoscopy Clinical Care Standard under the NSQHS Standards
+- Identified changes in practices to meet the requirements of the Colonoscopy Clinical Care Standard under the NSQHS Standards

-- Initiate collection of the national dataset for local generation of the quality indicators
+- Initiated collection of the national dataset for local generation of the quality indicators

-- Report indicators to relevant clinical teams and to the health service executive
+- Reported indicators to relevant clinical teams and to the health service executive

-- Conduct a simulated accreditation against the NSQHS Standards to assess feasibility of the colonoscopy model of care
+- Conducted a simulated accreditation against the NSQHS Standards to assess feasibility of the colonoscopy model of care

-- Conduct interviews and succinct surveys for qualitative assessment of the impact and feasibility of the colonoscopy model of care
+- Conducted interviews and succinct surveys for qualitative assessment of the impact and feasibility of the colonoscopy model of care

-- Prepare a report on the pilot including impact on workflows and practices, barriers, lessons learned, resource implications and results from dataset capture and indicator generation.
+- Prepared a report on the pilot including impact on workflows and practices, barriers, lessons learned, resource implications and results from dataset capture and indicator generation.

 If you require any further information regarding the pilot please contact Siobhan McFadden at firstname.lastname@example.org or (02) 9126 3653.